nginxinc/nginx-basics-workshops/labs/lab2/readme.md

 In this exercise, you will create 2 new HTTP configurations, for 2 different web sites.
 You will use `www.example.com` and `www2.example.com` as the two hostnames.

-1. First, using VI or a text editor, update your local DNS resolver hosts file, usually `etc/hosts` on MacOS/Linux, to add these FQDN Hostnames used for these lab exercises. `www.example.com www2.example.com`
+1. First, using vi or a text editor, update your local DNS resolver hosts file, usually `etc/hosts` on MacOS/Linux, to add these FQDN Hostnames used for these lab exercises. `www.example.com www2.example.com`

     ```bash
      vi /etc/hosts

      # NGINX Basics hostnames for labs
      127.0.0.1 localhost www.example.com www2.example.com

     ```

-1. Docker Exec into the nginx-oss container.

-    ```bash
-    docker exec -it < nginx-oss Container ID > /bin/bash

-    ```

-1. Change to the `/etc/nginx/conf.d` folder.
-Remember, this is the default folder for NGINX HTTP configuration files.
+1. Navigate to the `labs/lab2/nginx-oss/etc/nginx/conf.d` folder.
+Remember, this is the default folder for NGINX HTTP configuration files that is volume mounted to the container.

-1. Using VI, create a new file called `www.example.com.conf`, and type in these commands.
+1. Within this folder, create a new file called `www.example.com.conf`, and type in below commands.
 You don't need to type the comments.
 Don't just copy/paste these lines, type them by hand so you learn.

     ```nginx